-In a medium bowl, combine the flour, baking powder, soda, 1/2 teaspoon of cinnamon, and the salt.
-Mix with a whisk or spoon to blend thoroughly.
-Set aside.
+In a medium bowl, combine the flour, baking powder, baking soda, cinnamon, and salt.
+Whisk to blend thoroughly and set aside.

-In a mixing bowl with an electric mixer, beat the 1/2 cup of softened butter with 3/4 cup of granulated sugar until light and fluffy.
+In a mixing bowl with an electric mixer, beat the softened butter with the sugar until light and fluffy.

 Add the eggs, one at a time, beating well after each addition.

-With the mixer on low speed, blend in the vanilla, milk, and sour cream.
+With the mixer on low speed, blend in the milk, sour cream, and vanilla.

-Using a spoon or spatula, stir the dry ingredients into the first mixture.
+Using a spoon or rubber spatula, mix the dry ingredients into the wet ingredients.
 Stir just until moistened; do not overmix the batter.

-Bake the snickerdoodle muffins in the preheated oven for about 17 to 22 minutes, or until a toothpick inserted into the center of a muffin comes out with just a few moist crumbs clinging to it.
+Bake the snickerdoodle muffins in the preheated oven for about 17 to 22 minutes, or until a toothpick inserted into the center of a muffin comes out with just a few moist crumbs clinging to it (no runny batter).

-When the muffins are ready, remove the muffin tin to a rack and let it cool for about 3 to 4 minutes; turn the muffins out of the pan.
+When the muffins are ready, remove the muffin tin to a rack and let it cool for about 3 to 4 minutes, then turn the muffins out of the pan.

-Brush the tops of the muffins lightly with the melted butter and then dip the tops in the cinnamon sugar mixture.
+Brush the tops of the muffins with the melted butter and then dip the tops in the cinnamon-sugar mixture.
 Dip them in the cinnamon sugar again after they have cooled completely.